Catherine22/Frontend-Development/JavaScript/README.md

 necromancer2.attack = necromancerFunctions.attack;
 ```

-Instead of attach `attack` manually, (it will be a nightmare if you have hundreds of necromancers).
+Instead of attaching `attack` manually (it will be a nightmare if you have hundreds of necromancers).
 You can use `Object.create` to add the attack function at the beginning.

 ```Javascript
 const necromancerFunctions = {